buildkite-plugins/library-example-buildkite-plugin/README.md

 You can use this pattern to create your own plugin and consolidate and version your own commands and scripts between build pipelines.

-This plugin pattern is generally less preferred than creating smaller, more declarative plugins with their own YAML based API.
+In practice, most plugins do not use this pattern.
+Plugins are usually smaller and more declarative, with their own YAML based API.
 But for some situations, this library plugin pattern can be handy.

 ## Usage